San Francisco Body Contouring

 A consultation with Dr. David Sieber can help determine whether you’re a good candidate for body contouring, and together you can develop a plan for addressing the loose skin that’s left around your body.
 Because patients with several areas of excess skin won’t be able to have surgeries on each area all at once for safety reasons, Dr. Sieber will help to determine the best plan of action based on your body and lifestyle.
 The goal is to prioritize the areas that bother you the most and safely combine surgeries that work well together.
 The end result is a bodily transformation that will reflect the inner transformation you’ve already undergone.*

 Body Contouring Benefits:*

 - Removing loose, uncomfortable skin on the body

-- Redundant skin on both the stomach and back
+- Firming and tightening the appearance of skin on the stomach and back

 - Length: 2-5 hours (depending on the treatment areas)